YugabyteDB-Samples/geo-distributed-messenger/gcloud_deployment.md

     gcloud compute instances list --project=geo-distributed-messenger
     ```

-## Add Named Ports to Groups
+## Add Named Ports to Instance Groups

-For each instance group, define an HTTP service and map a port name to the relevant port.
-Once configured, the load balancing service forwards traffic to the named port:
+Set named ports for every instance group letting the load balancers know that the instances are capable of processing the HTTP requests on port `80`:

 ```shell
 gcloud compute instance-groups unmanaged set-named-ports ig-us-west \